 — Bill Wargo, Coordinator, Alligator Point Sea Turtle Patrol

 Alligator Harbor supports a variety of commercial and recreational species of fish and invertebrates in valuable aquatic habitats including seagrass meadows, salt marshes, oyster bars and beaches.

-Serves as a major forage area for migratory birds, and in particular, for trans-Gulf migrants in the fall and spring.
+The area serves as a major forage site for migratory birds and in particular for trans-gulf migrants in the fall and spring.

-Clam aquaculture sites were established in 2002 at Alligator Harbor and are producing a very valuable product for Florida's economy.
+Clam aquaculture sites established in 2002 at Alligator Harbor are producing a very valuable product for Florida's economy.

-Migratory species — include piping plovers, semipalmated plovers, least terns, peregrine falcons and a variety of hawks call Alligator Harbor home for part of the year.
+Migratory species — including piping plovers, semipalmated plovers, least terns, peregrine falcons and a variety of hawks — inhabit Alligator Harbor for part of the year.

 Local species at Alligator Harbor include American oystercatchers, black skimmers, snowy plovers, royal terns and brown pelicans.

 Alligator Harbor Aquatic Preserve staff have helped identify appropriate locations and depths to place marker buoys warning of shallow seagrass areas in an effort to protect this habitat.
 Staff also were involved in mapping and monitoring seagrass habitat and are correlating this information with water quality, nutrient and benthic data.
 Staff established partnerships with the FSU Marine Lab and Gulf Specimen Marine Lab and collaborate with both facilities to keep current a species list and identification guide for the Central Panhandle region.

 Staff worked closely with the Apalachicola National Estuarine Research Reserve to participate in coastal training program workshops, local festivals, distributing local boating guides, developing educational fliers, giving presentations, writing articles for local newspapers and newsletters, and designing educational signage for local kiosks.